Jump directly to the content

 Happy Blossoms

 Now here’s a different idea: how about a monthly subscription of dried flowers?
-Ethical, colourful, and classy, it makes dried flower arranging look cool, not least because they do it all for you.
+Ethical, colourful and classy, it makes dried flower arranging look cool, not least because it does it all for you.

-Happy Blossoms do deliver fresh flowers, as well as dried, and there's even the option to book workshops too.
+Happy Blossoms does deliver fresh flowers, as well as dried, and there's even the option to book workshops too.

-You’ll receive an arrangement directly to your door in the first week of each month, whether it's from their core range or their most recent seasonal collection, each month will be a surprise!
+You’ll receive an arrangement directly to your door in the first week of each month; whether it's from its core range or its most recent seasonal collection, each month will be a surprise!

-And one of the things I love the most is that they can last up to a year - and they are pretty robust too, so you don't have to worry about how they will fair when in transit.
+One of the things I love the most is that they can last up to a year; they're pretty robust too, so you don't have to worry about how they will fare in transit.

 There’s the option of monthly rolling subscriptions, as well as a selection of three, six and 12-month subscription plans, so there is enough variation to shake up the usual floral fancies.